Isaacdelly/Plutus/README.md

 # How It Works

+Private keys are generated randomly to create a 32 byte hexidecimal string using the cryptographically secure `os.urandom()` function.

-Private and public key pairs are generated though the `fastecdsa` python library.
-This is the fastest library to perform secp256k1 signing.
-The public keys are converted into their Bitcoin wallet addresses using the binascii and hashlib standard libraries.
+The private keys are converted into their respective public keys using the `starkbank-ecdsa` Python module.
+Then the public keys are converted into their Bitcoin wallet addresses using the `binascii` and `hashlib` standard libraries.

-A pre-calculated database of every P2PKH funded Bitcoin address is included in this project.
+A pre-calculated database of every P2PKH Bitcoin address with a positive balance is included in this project.
 The generated address is searched within the database, and if it is found that the address has a balance, then the private key, public key and wallet address are saved to the text file `plutus.txt` on the user's hard drive.

 This program also utilizes multiprocessing through the `multiprocessing.Process()` function in order to make concurrent calculations.